United States

 What Production Safety Needs:

-In addition to the insurance documentation required by Risk Management, Safety will need the following information from the drone vendor:
+In addition to the insurance documentation required by Risk Management, Safety will need the following information from the drone company:

 • Pre-flight inspection